 Step up the search for butterflies

-Butterflies and moths are valuable indicators of the health of our environment.
-Their population status is used by the Government to inform decisions that affect all UK wildlife but some areas of the UK are worryingly under recorded.
-We need your help to increase recording in remote areas.
+Butterflies are valuable indicators of the health of our environment.
+Their population status is used by the Government to inform decisions that affect all UK wildlife.
+By improving coverage in remote areas we can build a more powerful dataset to inform environmental improvements.

 Charity information: Butterfly Conservation